larryTheCoder/php-grpc-library/README.md

 | [ClientCallInterface](https://github.com/larryTheCoder/php-grpc-library/blob/main/src/Call/ClientCallInterface.php) |  No   |        No        |       Yes        |      Yes      |

 #### Unary Call
-For unary call, is the basic foundation of HTTP protocol, a client send a request and expect an answer from the server.
-The code below is how the preferred
+Unary call is the basic foundation of the HTTP protocol, a client send out a request, and they will expect an answer returned from the server.
+The code below is how the preferred way on how to start a Unary Call.

 ```php
 import Grpc\Status\RpcCallStatus;